 “I’m encouraged by the package of bills proposed as a first step in addressing the issue,” Mary Pustejovsky, a Madison-based affordable housing advocate, told the Wisconsin Examiner when the legislation was introduced.
 “In particular, [AB 266] is promising.”

 Affordable housing is typically defined as costing no more than 30 percent of the area’s median income.
-With Polk County’s median household income at $74,000, that means affordable housing should cost at most about $1,800 per month, if it the type of affordable housing targeted the 2023 legislation.
+With Polk County’s median household income at $74,000, that means affordable housing should cost at most about $1,800 per month, if it is the type of affordable housing targeted by the 2023 legislation.
 The legislation itself included no definitions or exceptions for housing projects that would be above the affordability threshold, and Gaughan Cos. has not yet revealed pricing for the proposed Osceola Bluffs apartments.

 In addition to a shortage of housing construction in Wisconsin, another trend that has contributed to inadequate stock is the rise of short-term rentals like Airbnb and VRBO.
 With the St. Croix Valley a popular tourism destination and the proposed Osceola Bluffs building offering scenic views located in a walkable downtown, it should be ideal for visitor lodging.
 The village currently has no ordinance limiting or regulating short-term rentals.